typst/typst/docs/src/reference/types.md

 either a string or a [regular expression]($func/regex).
 This makes the methods quite versatile.

-All lengths and indices are expressed in terms of UTF-8 bytes.
+All lengths and indices are expressed in terms of UTF-8 characters.
+Indices are zero-based and negative indices wrap around to the end of the string.

 ### Example
 ```example